How to Build A Sustainable ERPNext Business

-As the ERPNext community grows, I have had the opportunity to talk with a lot of community members, on how do they build and grow a sustainable business around ERPNext.
+As the ERPNext community grows, I have had the opportunity to talk with a lot of community members on building businesses

 Death by AppsMost of the other eco-systems for business software survive by giving the opportunity to developers to build and market their own apps.
 Most of these apps are not really open source (there is no source published) and there are obvious problems that we have discussed elsewhere.
 (To summarize, fragmentation of the ecosystem and bad user experience for someone who wants to use or maintain functionality inside an app).
 So we have decided not to promote paid extensions or apps within the ERPNext ecosystem.